Fortanix Data Security Manager Using Secret Store CSI Driver

 Where,

-• <secretProviderClass> refers to the name of Secret Provider Class.
+• <secretProviderClass> refers to the name of the Secret Provider Class.

-4. After the setup is complete and the pod is running, run the following command to execute into the pod:
+4. After the setup is complete and the pod is running, run the following command to execute in the pod:

 Where,